Tamara-Ebi-Pere-Victor/Doc-Reg-CLI/README.md

 ## Canister Parameters

-- Users have the ability to add documents to the contract and they can also delete the documents they added, provided they've opted in to the contract.
+- Users have the ability to add documents to the contract and they can also delete the documents they added.
-- To add a document, user has to pay a fee of 1 algo.
-- To verify a document, user has to pay a fee of 0.1 algo
+- Other users can verify if a document already exists on the registry.

 ## Use Cases